How to Legally Change Your Name in California: a Complete Guide (2024)

 Updating Other Records

-Once your Social Security card, driver’s license, and passport are updated, you’ll need to update your name with various other institutions.
+Once your Social Security card, driver’s license, and passport are updated, you’ll need to update your name with various other agencies, companies and institutions.
 Here’s a guide on handling these updates:

 Banks

-- Visit your bank in person with your new Social Security card, updated driver’s license, and a certified copy of your court order.
+- Visit your main bank in person, with your updated Social Security card, updated driver’s license, and a certified copy of your court order.

 - Request to update your name on all accounts, checks, debit/credit cards, and any associated documents.
 Ask the bank to keep your old name on record in case you get any checks or transfers in your old name.